nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * A maximum of 5 interviews can be added to each applicant.
 * `INDEX` must be a positive integer (e.g. `1`, `2`, `3`, ...).

-Example:
-* `addi 1 t/technical r/8.6` adds a Technical interview with rating 8.6 to the 1st person in the displayed applicant list.
-* `addi 3 t/screening` adds a Screening interview without rating to the 3rd person in the displayed applicant list.

 <box type="warning" header="**Caution**">
     Rating will be rounded to the nearest 1 decimal place if more than 1 decimal place is provided.
 </box>

+Example:
+* `addi 3 t/screening` adds a Screening interview without rating to the 3rd person in the displayed applicant list.
+* `addi 1 t/technical r/8.5` adds a Technical interview with rating 8.5 to the 1st person in the displayed applicant list.

 ![addi.png](images/user-guide/addi.png)